-Jeremy Griffith answers this question in when he points out that the issue of the human condition has been such a denied and off-limits subject that confronting it represents the ‘biggest of all blasphemies’, and how ‘science progresses funeral by funeral’ when it comes to supporting big paradigm shifts like this.
+Jeremy Griffith answers this question in Part 2 of THE Interview when he points out that the issue of the human condition has been such a denied and off-limits subject that confronting it represents the ‘biggest of all blasphemies’, and how ‘science progresses funeral by funeral’ when it comes to supporting big paradigm shifts like this.

 So not being ‘able to see a single one of the things he was now told were real’ is a powerful warning of the ‘deaf effect’ difficulty people often initially have when trying to read about the human condition, and of the need to be patient if you are ‘to grow accustomed to the light’ and be able to absorb understanding of the human condition—which is all why it will take time for this breakthrough understanding to become mainstream.

 Plato also warned of how defensive and angry we 2-million-year upset humans can be towards the person who brings understanding of the human condition, writing that ‘if anyone tried to release them [the cave prisoners] and lead them up [out of the cave], they would kill him if they could lay hands on him’!
-As is documented in and in , Jeremy and we all in the World Transformation Movement (WTM) endured years of this vicious, try-to-‘kill him’-type persecution.
+As is documented in F. Essay 56 and in chapter 6:12 of FREEDOM, Jeremy and we all in the World Transformation Movement (WTM) endured years of this vicious, try-to-‘kill him’-type persecution.

 Since it is well known by psychologists that ‘denials fight back with a vengeance when faced with annihilation’, it is not surprising that this most denied and repressed of all subjects of the human condition was going to meet extreme resistance when the fully accountable, true analysis of it appeared.